How to choose your motorcycle shoes: a practical guide for riding protected and in style

 • Nourish the leather with suitable products if necessary

-10. Motorcycle equipment bonus: a financial boost?
+Motorcycle gear bonus: financial help?

 Conclusion